movestore/Template_Python_App/developer_README.md

 1. Create the conda environment by `conda env create -n APP_NAME --file environment.yml`
 1. Execute `python sdk.py`
-1. Ensure the sdk executes the vanilla template app code.
+1. Ensure the sdk executes the vanilla template App code.
 Everything is set up correctly if no error occurs and you see something like _Welcome to the MoveApps Python SDK._
-1. Begin with your app development in `./app/app.py`
+1. Begin with your App development in `./app/app.py`

 ---

-As mentioned MoveApps will call your custom App business logic in `./app/app.py`.
+As mentioned, MoveApps will call your custom App business logic in `./app/app.py`.
 It will instantiate the class `App`.
 So do not alter the class name or the file name.

 The SDK calls so called `hook`s.
 These hooks must be implemented by the App.
 Currently, there is only the following [hook specified in `./sdk/moveapps_spec.py`](sdk/moveapps_spec.py):